 - Gate/Pan: produces radical changes in output level in mono and alternates panning in stereo to cause the effect of rotation/spinning.

 There is also a “Momentary” mode, which triggers the Standard flanging effect with the footswitch in momentary (press and hold to keep the effect engaged, take your foot off the button to disengage).

-Outside of Momentary mode, we can engage the pedal’s tap tempo by holding the pedal down for 2+ seconds; tapping in our tempo, and holding the pedal down for 2+ more seconds.
-The Rate of the flanger will then by synced to the inputted tempo.
+Outside of Momentary mode, we can engage the pedal's tap tempo by holding the pedal down for 2+ seconds, tapping in our tempo, and holding the pedal down for 2+ more seconds.
+The Rate of the flanger will then be synced to the inputted tempo.

 The sound of each flanger mode can be further refined via the 4 other knobs (1 spot is concentric, containing both the Manual and Resonance controls):

 - Manual knob: adjusts the center frequency at which to apply the phaser effect.

 - Res (Resonance) knob: adjusts the amount of resonance (feedback).